mishrashreesh/MVPDemo/README.md

 # MVPDemo
+# Architecture
- Architecture : MVP / Singleton
+  : MVP / Singleton

+# Functionality
  API Calling without use of 3rd party
  Use of CoreData for Data Storage